aceazycrdfz/pyvoting/README.md

 Just like TLV, in TPV voters put all candidates to a tier list.
 Since the number of candidates is often too large, most voters will only put a smaller proportion of candidates in the tier list and all other candidates will be put into the default bottom tier.
 Recall that a ballot is a function or a black box that takes in a subset of candidates and evaluates/votes on them.
 Instead of voting the best tier among the candidates in TLV, in TPV a ballot votes for all tiers except the bottom tier among the canidates.

 Ranking thousands of characters in the anime world is a challenging voting scenario.
 [My Anime List](https://myanimelist.net/character.php) ranks the characters by the number of favorites, which is effectively approval voting.
-Although it is simple and clearly superior to plurality voting, it doesn't give voters enough degrees of freedom to express their opinion: for a huge pool of candidates, a binary score is insufficient to distinguish "know" and "really love". [补番目录](https://space.bilibili.com/24055770/article)
+Although it is simple and clearly superior to plurality voting, it doesn't give voters enough degrees of freedom to express their opinion: for a huge pool of candidates, a binary score is insufficient to distinguish "know" and "really love".

-补番目录

-my anime list
+[补番目录](https://space.bilibili.com/24055770/video) hosts many monthly rankings of anime and anime characters and they use a better mechanism: candidates are divided into 3 or 5 divisions and an approval voting is hosted within each individual division.
+The full ranking is produced by appending the ranked results of each division.
+As a result, a candidate with more votes may be ranked behind another with less votes because they're in a later division, which makes sense because top divisions are more competitive.
+Then in each division, the top candidate advances to the next division and the bottom one falls back to the lower division next month.
+The advantage of hosting a seperate approval voting in each tier is voters get to express their opinions to each candidate relative to a smaller group of other candidates, which is why runoffs are commonly used.

+To adapt to such elections, I modified TLV, where ballots vote a small number of candidates they really like, and designed TPV, where ballots vote a much bigger number of candidates they know or sort of like.
+A typical TPV election is very similar to approval voting when there are a a lot of candidates left.
+When there are less candidates left, the ballots that put all of them on the tier list  can still express their preference by not voting those at the bottom tier.
+As a result, the winner of TPV must be known by many voters and must be relatively liked more by other popular candidates at the top.

+The disadvantage of TPV for these kind of voting is that updating results live as new ballots come in is time consuming: unlike approval voting, TPV must run the whole election again to update the result ranking.
+Nonetheless, this can be overcome by setting a refresh frequency, like once per day.

+Spoiler-proofness: YES

+Semi-spoiler-proofness: YES

+TPV's usage is exactly the same as TLV.

 ## 4.8 Normalized Score Voting (original)